 In February 2024, Santander was found to have arranged a billion-dollar deal to finance the Norperuano pipeline, owned by oil giant PetroPerú in the Peruvian Amazon rainforest.
 The pipeline has been the source of more than 53 oil leaks since 2013.
 PetroPerú spent more than $80m on cleaning up spills related to it between 2017 and 2020.

 According to Don’t Bank on the Bomb, Santander invested $4.8 billion (£3.74 billion) in six companies that manufactured nuclear weapons between January 2020 and July 2022.

 Santander is also criticised by Ethical Consumer magazine for excessive remuneration of its highest-paid directors, its ethical approach to animal rights, tax conduct, lobbying and investments.

 The bank does not appear to have restrictions in place for investing in coal/carbon, deforestation, indiscriminate weapons, human rights abuses, and animal abuse.

 5. Natwest/ Royal Bank of Scotland

 According to the Banking on Climate Chaos report 2023, Natwest invested $16.98 billion (£13.24 billion) in fossil fuels between 2016 and 2022.

-Earlier this year, Natwest pledged to stop funding new customers looking to finance fossil fuel projects and will look to stop financing existing customers by the end of 2025.
+Last year, Natwest pledged to stop funding new customers looking to finance fossil fuel projects and will look to stop financing existing customers by the end of 2025.

 However, it still has a long way to go.